amreus/amreus.github.io/about.markdown

 title: About
 permalink: /about/
 ---
+I am a tech and computer enthuiast.

-Short posts about whatever's on my mind.
+This site will likely be short posts about whatever's on my mind.